nrwl/infrastructure-interview/README.md

 ## Getting Started

+Please note: if you are not in the application process for an open infrastructure engineer posting for Nx, please **do not** submit anything for review.
+We are not accepting general submissions that are not tied to an application on an active job posting.

 1. **Copy This Repository**
    Please clone this repository into your own private version control system (e.g., a private GitHub repository).
 Once you’ve completed your work, invite the Nx team members specified in your interview instructions to review it.